 Our Mission

-Lake Rabun Association was organized exclusively for the purpose of promoting conservation and preservation of Lake Rabun and the surrounding community as an aesthetic, recreational and educational resource for the general public residing in the Lake Rabun community or otherwise making use of Lake Rabun.
+Lake Rabun Association was organized exclusively to promote the conservation and preservation of Lake Rabun and the surrounding community as an aesthetic, recreational, and educational resource for the general public residing in or otherwise using Lake Rabun.

 Our History

-An organizational meeting was held on 15 November 1928 with Mr. Rutherford Lipscomb elected the first President.
-The by-laws set the annual dues at $10.00.
-Annual meetings were the third Tuesday in May.
-Records indicate a meeting was held in May of 1929.
-No other records are found so it is believed the original LRA became inactive thereafter, possibly due to the Great Depression.
+An organizational meeting was held on November 15, 1928, with Rutherford Lipscomb elected the first president.
+The by-laws set the annual dues at $10.
+Annual meetings were held on the third Tuesday in May.
+Records indicate a meeting was held in May 1929.
+No other records are found, so it is believed the original LRA became inactive thereafter, possibly due to the Great Depression.

 Initial LRA Charter Members